RAG vs Fine-Tuning for AI Chatbots: How to Choose

 - Apply our support-tuned models

 Want to dive deeper?
-Check out our guides on hybrid search and query expansion.
+Read our guides on vector search, hybrid search, training your chatbot on documentation, and preventing AI hallucinations.